trygve-lie/twitter-stream-api/README.md

 Boolean value for controlling if the stream should emit Objects or not.
 Default value is `true` which set the stream to emit Objects.
 If a non-object stream is wanted, set the value to `false`.

+### options (optional)

+An Object containing misc configuration.
+The following values can be provided:

+ * gzip - Boolean value for enabling / disabling gzip on the connection against Twitter.
+ * pool - Sets pool configuration on the underlaying request.js object.

+Please refere to [request.js](https://github.com/request/request) for further documentation on these cunfiguration options.